olivMertens/voicerag-realtime-aisearch/README.md

    ```

    To use Entra ID (your user when running locally, managed identity when deployed) simply don't set the keys.
-3. You have to install the requirements for the frontend and backend:
+3. You have to install the requirements for the api and backend:

    ```shell
    cd app/api